 Effective February 1, 2007, the Company adopted the provisions of the FASB Emerging Issues Task Force ("EITF") No. 06-2, "Accounting for Sabbatical Leave and Other Similar Benefits Pursuant to FASB Statement No. 43" ("EITF 06-2") included in SeaChange's Form 10-Q/A filed on October 22, 2007 for the quarter ended April 30, 2007.
 Prior to the issuance of EITF 06-2 the Company accrued for its obligation under its sabbatical program when an employee had achieved the requisite service time.
 EITF 06-2 requires companies to accrue the cost of such compensated absences over the requisite service period.
 The Task Force allows the use of one of two specified methodologies for adopting the change in accounting principle: i) a cumulative-effect adjustment to retained earnings at the beginning of the year of adoption; or ii) retrospective application to all prior periods.
 The Company elected to use the cumulative-effect adjustment to the beginning balance of retained earnings resulting in an additional liability of \$769,000 and a corresponding increase in the accumulated deficit of \$769,000.
 The impact of this adoption and related restatement does not include any net tax effects as the Company's deferred tax assets are fully reserved against due to the uncertainties related to the Company's ability to generate sufficient pre-tax income for fiscal 2008 and the inability to carry back fiscal 2008 tax losses to prior years because the Company exhausted its US tax benefit carry back potential in fiscal 2007 (see Note 6).
-Under this transition method periods prior to February 1, 2007 will not be restated and accrued expenses and other long-term liabilities, for the first quarter of fiscal 2008 include accrued sabbatical expense for all employees who are eligible for sabbatical leave.
+Under this transition method, periods prior to February 1, 2007 have not been restated.
+Accrued expenses and other long-term liabilities for the first three quarters of fiscal 2008 include vested and unvested accrued sabbatical expense for all employees who are eligible for sabbatical leave.
+Accrued expenses and other long-term liabilities related to accumulated and unvested sabbatical leave were \$797,000, \$760,000, and \$729,000 for fiscal quarters ending April 30, 2007, July 31, 2007, and October 31, 2007 resp